NOTE 13 - SHARE-BASED COMPENSATION

 The Omnibus Plan and the Manager Plan are administered by the compensation committee of the Company’s Board (the “Compensation Committee”).
 In 2020, the Compensation Committee and the Board created parameters for equity awards, whereby they are no longer discretionary but are now based upon the Company’s achievement of performance parameters using book value of the common stock as the appropriate benchmark.
 See Note 17 for a description of awards made under the Manager Plan.

-Under the Company’s Fourth Amended and Restated Management Agreement, as amended ("Management Agreement"), incentive compensation is paid quarterly.
-Up to 75% of the incentive compensation may be paid in cash and at least 25% must be paid in the form of an award of common stock, recorded in management fees on the consolidated statements of operations.
-During the years ended December 31, 2025 and 2024, the Company incurred no incentive compensation payable to the Manager.
-At December 31, 2025 and 2024, there was no incentive compensation payable within Management fee payable - related party on the consolidated balance sheets.
+Under the Company’s Fourth Amended and Restated Management Agreement, as amended (“Management Agreement”), incentive compensation is paid quarterly.
+Up to 75% of the incentive compensation is paid in cash and at least 25% is paid in the form of an award of common stock recorded in management fees on the consolidated statements of operations.
+During the year ended December 31, 2024, the Company did not incur incentive compensation expense payable to the Manager.
+At December 31, 2024, there was no incentive compensation payable within Management fee payable - related party on the consolidated balance sheets.
 During the year ended December 31, 2023, the Company incurred incentive compensation expense payable to the Manager of $895,000, of which 50% was payable in cash and 50% was payable in common stock.
+At December 31, 2023, $38,000 was included in Management fee payable - related party on the consolidated balance sheets.
+During the year ended December 31, 2022, the Company incurred incentive compensation expense payable to the Manager of $340,000, of which 50% was payable in cash and 50% was payable in common stock.

-The Company did not issue shares of common stock to the Manager during the year ended December 31, 2025.
 The Company issued 1,911 shares of common stock to the Manager during the year ended December 31, 2024, pertaining to the portion of the fourth quarter 2023 incentive compensation that was payable in shares.
+The Company issued 69,201 shares of common stock to the Manager during the year ended December 31, 2023, pertaining to the portions of the fourth quarter 2022, first quarter 2023, second quarter 2023 and third quarter 2023 incentive compensation that was payable in shares.
 Shares of common stock issued under the Management Agreement for incentive compensation vest immediately upon issuance.

-The following table summarizes the Company’s restricted common stock transactions:
+The following table summarizes the Company’s restricted common stock transactions under both the Plans and Management Agreement:

 Manager